RavenGrappling/RavenGrappling.github.io/store.md

         Please make sure you refer to our sizing chart before placing an order.
       </p>
       <p>
-        Children sizes are marked by "C" & Adult sizes are marked by "A"
+        Children sizes are marked by "C" and Adult sizes are marked by "A"
       </p>
       <table class="table table-striped table-sm">
         <tr>